Best things to do in São Paulo, the largest city in the Western Hemisphere

 MID-RANGE: Meliá Paulista

 The 5-star Meliá Paulista Hotel is perfectly located on Paulista Avenue, the most iconic street of São Paulo.
-With its bright and spacious rooms, a large indoor pool, a wellness and fitness center, this hotel offers its guests great value for money.
+With its bright and spacious rooms, a large indoor pool, a wellness and fitness center, this hotel offers great value for money.

 LUXURY: Hotel Unique